saurabhpandit/deploy-expressapp-to-k8s/README.md

 3. Use of process managers has not been considered
 4. API is exposed over HTTP instead of HTTPS
 5. TravisCI is configured to build all branches
+6. Recursive copy in Dockerfile which could be avoided